aaronkirschen/KDE-Color-Translucency/README.md

 ## Known issues

 * not all colors are working in Plasma 6.
 Solid black works, others you may need to try.
 I still need to figure out why this is.
-* windows become very dark when effect is applied and they are on a screen with HDR enabled.

 ## Installation